 It’s important that your children get an insight into Fijian culture and history while holidaying.
 Visit the Nadi Produce Markets and try some traditional produce and local delicacies.
 You can also support the villagers by shopping at their local jewellery and homewares stores.

 Do visit a local school and take along some stationery or books to donate to the children.
 This is greatly appreciated by the locals and will give your kids an invaluable insight into how other people live.
+The resorts also organise traditional dances and performances – jump in and give your kids some company.
 Finally, if you’ve got a thigh-high artist in your family, visit Hot Glass Fiji.
 This is Fiji’s first glass blowing studio, located in a lush tropical garden overlooking the ocean.
 The whole family can create beautiful, hand-blown souvenirs to commemorate their time in Fiji.